-Cronin – A View From The Next Room (Digital)
+Cronin – A View From The Next Room (digital mini album)

 With the recording of follow up to their critically acclaimed debut currently on hold with the Covid 19 lock down Irish band Cronin release a mini album of currently unreleased remixes,stripped down versions and oddities.